NativeScript/nativescript-app-templates/packages/template-hello-world-ng/README.md

-# NativeScript Angular 2 Template
+# NativeScript Angular Template

-This template creates a "Hello, world" NativeScript app using TypeScript and Angular 2.
+This template creates a "Hello, world" NativeScript app using TypeScript and Angular.

 You can create a new app that uses this template with either the `--template` option.